pravega/pravega/docs/key-features.md

 # Pravega Key Features

 This document explains some of the key features of Pravega.
-It may be advantageous if you are already with the core [concepts of Pravega](pravega-concepts.md).
+It may be advantageous if you are already familiar with the core [concepts of Pravega](pravega-concepts.md).

 ## Pravega Design Principles

-Pravega was designed to support the new generation of streaming applications: applications that deal with a large amount of data arriving continuously that also need to generate accurate analysis of that data in the face of late arriving data, data arriving out of order and failures.
-There is a large variety of new open source tools to help developers build such applications, including Apache Flink, Apache Beam, Spark Streaming and others.
+Pravega was designed to support the new generation of streaming applications: applications that deal with a large amount of data arriving continuously that also need to generate an accurate analysis of that data in the face of late arriving data, data arriving out of order and failure conditions.
+There  is a large variety of new open source tools to help developers build this kind of application, including Apache Flink, Apache Beam, Spark Streaming and others.
-To date, these applications used systems such as Apache Kafka or the Apache Hadoop Distributed File System (HDFS) to ingest and store data.
-The combination of these technologies has enabled us to build a number of important effective applications across various domains.
-Interestingly, none of these existing systems offers independently a way to store and retrieve streams.
+ To date, these applications used tools such as Apache Kafka or the Apache Hadoop Distributed File System (HDFS) to ingest and store data.
+Unfortunately, these tools were designed for previous generations of big data applications and are not ideally suited for streaming applications.
-Streams can be stored as a log temporarily, but for long-term storage, it needs to be moved somewhere else.

-We in this project have raised the question of how a stream store should look like and endevored into building Pravega.
-Pravega is an attempt to expose streams as a storage primitve that suits the next generation of streaming applications.
-Exposing a storage primitive alone is not sufficient for building stream pipelines, we also need a means for processing data.
-For the data processing engine, we have chosen Apache Flink.
-Flink has a very powerful combination of features that enables us to build the stream pipelines that we envision.
+Pravega looks at streaming applications from a storage perspective; what kind of storage primitive would be ideally suited for building the new generation of streaming applications in conjunction with tools like Flink?

-The design of Pravega incorporates the lessons learned from using the Lambda and Kappa architectures to build streaming applications and the challenges to deploy streaming applications at scale that consistently deliver accurate results despite faults.
+The design of Pravega incorporates lessons learned from using Lambda architectures to build streaming applications and the challenges to deploy streaming applications at scale that consistently deliver accurate results in a fault tolerant manner.
 Pravega is based on solid storage principles such as durability and consistency, delivering a rock solid foundation upon which streaming applications can be built.

-With the Lambda architecture, the developer uses two data paths to process the data, in rough terms, one that is slow and accurate and another that is fast and innacurate.
-Such paths are implemented with a combination of systems including a batch processing engine (e.g., Hadoop) and continuous processing engines like Storm, Samza, Kafka and others.
+in a Lambda architecture, the developer uses a complex combination of middleware tools that include batch style middleware mainly influenced by Hadoop and continuous processing tools like Storm, Samza, Kafka and others.

 ![Lambda](img/lambda.png)

-Batch style processing is used to deliver accurate, but potentially stale analysis results.
-Near real-time processing can deliver faster results but at a cost of some accuracy.
+Batch style processing is used to deliver accurate, but potentially out of date analysis of data.
+So-called "real-time" processing can deliver faster results but at a cost of some accuracy.
 With this approach, there are two copies of the application logic because the programming models of the speed layer are different than those used in the batch layer.
 An implementation of the Lambda